 All camps begin with supervision of programs at 7:00 am.
 Camper's MAY NOT be dropped off at camp prior to 7:00 am.
 This allows the camp staff to properly prepare for the day without interruption form camper's arriving early.
 Camp Staff will be ready to greet your camper promptly at 7:00 am.

-Please do not let your camper out until a YMCA Day Camp staff member greets you for health screening and sign-in.
+Please do not let your camper out until a YMCA Day Camp staff member greets your camper and completes a safe check-in.

 TRANSPORTATION POLICY